topicaxis/trained-models/README.md

-This repository contains The trained scikit-learn models that are used by TopicAxis to perform web page content classification.
+This repository contains the trained scikit-learn models that are used by TopicAxis to perform web page content classification.